odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

           /destinations/india/states/delhi/cities/delhi/transfers/transfer-from-international-airport-to-hotel/
         title: Transfer from Delhi's international airport to your hotel
         content: >-
-          Today, you start your tour on arrival in Delhi, where you will be met by our representative and transferred to your airport hotel, convenient for driving straight to Jaipur the next day.
+          *Today*, you start your **tour** on arrival in Delhi, where you will be met by our representative and transferred to your airport hotel, convenient for driving straight to Jaipur the next day.
+TEST TEXT ADDED.
         date: ''
         etd: ''
         duration: ''